 4. Alas De Frida by Robert Valadez

 Frida Kahlo is another woman to have had a resounding impact on the world.
-Her work was relatively unknown until it was discovered by political activists and art historians in the 1970s.
+Her work was relatively unknown until political activists and art historians discovered it in the 1970s.
 Today she is an internationally recognized artist, a champion of the feminism and LGBTQ+ movements, and perhaps one of the most famous Mexican icons of all time.

 Frida Kahlo defied stereotypes and refused to change her ‘masculine’ features consistently challenging gender norms, beliefs, and prejudices during her life.
 Her own art often deviated from how female beauty was portrayed and gave a new, more honest approach while uncompromisingly exhibiting the female experience and the female form.